Search Symmetry

 The Future of Immersive Technologies:

 The future of immersive technologies is bright.
 Marketwatch reported that “The Global Immersive Technologies Market is expected to grow at a significant CAGR of 38% by 2028.”
-Besides gaming and decorating, extended realities have can serve to benefit companies and societies in altruistic ways:
+Besides gaming and decorating, extended realities can serve to benefit companies and societies in altruistic ways:

 • Healthcare – XR experiences can enhance surgical simulations